 c) The player being brought up shall bat last in the lineup and can not pitch.

-Rookie season will be broken down into thirds, with continual progressions from machine pitch to player pitch (See Below).
+Rookie season will be broken into half, with continual progressions from machine pitch to player pitch (See Below).

-5 Games March, Machine Pitch only (Machine set at 24 mph).
-No Stealing, no scores kept
+1st Half: Machine Pitch only (Machine set at 24 mph).
+No Stealing, scores kept.

 Playoffs will resume with same set up as last third of season.
 No rules will change once enter Playoffs.
 All teams will attend playoffs.
 Playoff seeding will be determined near the end of the regular season, at which coaches will be contacted.

 Game length is 6 innings or 1 hour and 45 minutes.
 No new inning can begin following 1 hour and 30 minutes from the start of the game.
-Scores will not be kept during the 1stthird of the season.
-Scores will be kept during the 2nd and 3rd thirds of the regular season.
+Scores will be kept during the the season.
 During the regular season when keeping score, if the home team is leading and there is enough game time, the bottom half of the last inning will be played out.
 The final score will remain at the score at the end of the top half of the last inning.
 Any runs scored by the home team will not be added to the final score.
 During playoffs the games will end following the top half of the last inning if the home team is leading.
 All teams will be a part of the playoffs following the regular season.
 Scores will be kept during playoffs.
 During the 2nd and 3rd thirds of the season, following the completion of the Player Pitch inning(s), the home team will be responsible for replacing the pitching mound for the home team’s pitching machine.
 If this machine is not operating correctly, the visitor team’s machine can be used.
 Winning team managers are required to report scores and umpire attendance immediately after each game.
 Each year the league will provide the process as to how to report scores.